aijaz/octopress/source/_posts/2012/08/2012-08-27-how-to-customize-octopress-theme.markdown

 And that was it!
 I hope you found this helpful.
 If you play around with the Sass files, you'll find that it's very easy to make really complex changes to your Octopress theme.

+### But wait!
+There's more

+Oh, one more thing: I also wanted to use fonts from [TypeKit](http://typekit.com).
+I signed up with TypeKit and used *Chaparral Pro* for the body text and *Minerva Modern* for the headers.
+I had to change sass/custom/\_fonts.scss and sass/custom/\_styles.scss as instructed by the TypeKit documentation.